3rd place - UXL Blueprint Design Challenge

 Seniors who require accessible routes.

-Through interviews, competitor analysis, and market research, we discovered some barriers shaping commuting behaviour.
+Through interviews, competitor analysis, and market research, we discovered barriers that shape commuting behaviour.

 What We Heard